airdock-io/docker-redis-client/README.md

 # REDIS Client

-A small Redis client based on airdock/redis which attemps to connect on a host named 'redis'
+A small Redis client based on airdock/redis which attempts to connect on a host named 'redis'

 > Name: airdock/redis-client

 ***Dependency***: airdock/redis:latest

 # Usage

-You should have already install [Docker](https://www.docker.com/) and [Fig](http://www.fig.sh/) for more complex usage.
+You should have already install [Docker](https://www.docker.com/).

 Be sure to name redis server as 'redis' on client side):